 Based on the theory outlined above, two hypotheses are stated.
-The first involves the preferences of socially excluded for personality traits.
+The first addresses preferences of socially excluded for faces of others with respect to personality traits.
 I expect socially excluded to have a preference for more extraverted, more agreeable, less conscientious, and less neurotic faces, as these general preferences were already found in a previous study (Sacco & Brown, 2018).
 No general preference emerged for openness; rather, the subject's openness partially predicted his preference for openness in other faces.
 Thus, high openness conditioned a preference for more open faces and vice versa.
 However, for the socially excluded, I expect a preference for more open faces, as this could convey a signal of responsiveness and, in theory, these people should be more open to new interactions.

 Therefore, the first hypothesis is as follows: